PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks: Impact of the baryon density prior choice

 Therefore, it is interesting to investigate to what degree our cosmological parameter constraints depend on the choice of prior information about the baryon density.
 For that purpose, we choose the bestfit value of $\ob$ from our ``SIM-like'' run as a fiducial value.
 Then, we perform an additional cosmological fit to the ``SIM-like'' ShapeFit results but using a Gaussian prior centered around that fiducial $\ob$ value with width $\Delta \ob = 0.0001$ instead of imposing a prior on $\ob/\om$ as done in our baseline analysis.
 The width of the prior is chosen such that $\ob$ is effectively fixed to the same degree as $\ob/\om$ has been fixed for the baseline (see table \ref{tab:methodology-priors}), such that there is no residual effect of the prior when carrying out the comparison.

 The results are presented in the right panel of figure \ref{fig:main-results-tests-appendix}.
 The baseline ``SIM-like'' results with fixed baryon to matter density ratio are shown in green, while the additional run with fixed baryon density is shown in violet.
 Of course, both runs deliver the same mean results, as the prior on $\ob$ chosen for the violet contours is given by the bestfit value of the green contours.
 While the errors on the matter density $\Om$ and the primordial fluctuation amplitude $A_s$ are insensitive to the type of baryon density prior, we see that the constraints on the Hubble parameter $h$ become tighter by a factor 2 once we employ a prior on $\ob$ instead of $\ob/\om$.
+This is in fact expected, as the former parameter contains information on $h$, while the latter does not.

 From this we conclude that the constraints on $\Om$ and $A_s$ from LSS data are more robust and insensitive to the specific prior choice than constraints on $h$.
 Care has to be taken in particular when showing LSS results on $h$, that made use of an early-time physics assumption, as different, physically well motivated assumptions can lead to subtle differences in the posterior constraints.